hsiangchiyang/Financial-Ratios-and-Machine-Learning/README.md

 ## Goal
 We want to build a machine learning model to analyze the strength of the relationship between the well-known 13 financial ratios and the historical stock price of companies from 2000 to 2020.

-## Background:
+## Early concept development:

 We are inspired by __The Big Short: Inside the Doomsday Machine__ and wondering if there exists certain pattern in the financial statements in the years prior to 2008 that could be found to reflect the failure or survival of a company during the economic crisis by using the exciting technology like machine learning model.

-### Concept formulation

-Originally, the main target is to create an machine learning model which could determine whether a company would have failed in 2008 based on the variables from previous years financial statements.
+Originally, the main target was to create a machine learning model which could determine whether a company would have failed in 2008 based on the variables in three key financial statements from 2000 to 2007

-However, it is hard to decide the actual duration of the economic crisis that companies could have declared bankruptcy before or after 2008.
-In advance, there is no justifications on whether the companies which needed the aid from the government to survive should be counted as the failure cases.

-Therefore, instead of training the machine learning model on whether a company would have failed, we decide to train the model to determine the performance of the company by the stock price comparison during the period from 2000-2020.
+The first challenge was to determine a method to measure the survival or failure of companies from the 2008 recession.
+Therefore, we selected 14 companies commonly cited in the news media as companies and 30 companies that we deemed as successfully surviving the 2008 economic crisis.

+This approach raises several issues.
+First, we realized that the “death” of a group of 14 companies is extremely hard for us to determine.
+For example, since AIG survived due to the government bailout, we considered it a failure precisely because it required the massive bailout.
+However, many banks, which didn’t want government oversight, had to accept the bailout packages from the government.
+Moreover, Tribune Company was often cited as one that failed because of the 2008 recession, but it failed in 2007 partially due to the changing market condition (more digital news services).

+The second problem was that there were too many differences among companies in their respective financial statements, which were already plagued with variations in terms of their reporting.
+There were so many missing data points that it was extremely difficult to determine comparable variables.
+The third problem was that most failures were those of financial institutions.
+This points to the self-evident fact that the 2008 recession was triggered by the failures in the financial sector.
+It is possible to safely and reasonably assume what led to the failures of these companies, thus making the whole purpose of this experiment rather trivial.

+However, despite these problems, we decided to move forward with this initial concept to see whether the approach could yield some insight for us.
+Neither of us tried to apply the machine learning to the financial analysis.

 ### Initial attempts